 Para Equestrian Dressage allows disabled athletes opportunities to compete in Dressage.
 Competitors are classified according to their disability to provide meaningful competition.
-In equestrian there are five classes, 1a, 1b, II, III, IV, with Grade 1a for riders with the greatest impairments and Grade IV for the least impaired.
+In equestrian there are five classes, I, II, III, IV, and V with Grade I for riders with the greatest impairments and Grade V for the least impaired.

 Para Equestrian Dressage is the only Equestrian discipline that is included in the Paralympic Games, where it has been a regular fixture since 1996.
 In 2006, it joined the ranks of the other 7 equestrian disciplines governed by the FEI.